Linux Guide Navigation List | Next: Installing your OS | Back to Start

 Install Rufus, a utility for setting up your USB drive.
 Once it's installed, follow the directions on the application.
 Select your ISO, and your flash drive, and let the app do its thing.

-For your Windows installation, there a couple ways to do it.
+For your Windows backup installation USB, there a couple ways to do it.
 This link takes you to the Windows download page, which presents a few options.
-One way is downloading an ISO of Windows and installing it with Rufus.
+One way is downloading an ISO of Windows and using Rufus to set up a bootable USB.
 This has the added advantage of letting you remove some of the hardware barriers to installing Windows 11 if you choose to use it.
 Otherwise, the Media Creation Tool will give step-by-step instructions to set your USB drive up.
+The former gives you more options, while the latter is more hands-free.
 Use whichever tool you choose to create a Windows installation drive as a fallback option.

 Prepare your PC for Linux